jmargol1/Data-Mining-Final/README.md

 Naive Bayes Classifier for Predicting Depression Project Overview
-This project uses a Naive Bayes Classifier to predict depression based on various features like age, profession, sleep duration, and stress levels.
+This portion uses a Naive Bayes Classifier to predict depression based on various features like age, profession, sleep duration, and stress levels.
 We implemented Gaussian Naive Bayes for numerical data and performed a step-by-step analysis to improve the model's performance.

-Files in the Project
-final_project.py: The Python script that runs the model and produces the results.
-X_train.csv: Training data features. y_train.csv: Training data labels.
-X_test.csv: Testing data features. y_test.csv: Testing data labels.
-README.md: Instructions for running and understanding the project.
+The code used to build and run the backwards feature selection wrapper method for our random forest model can be found in the file `final_project.py`.
+To run this code, you must first run the `Cleaning_Code.py` file, and ensure that the datasets produced from that file are all saved in the same directory as `final_project.py`.
+This includes the following files:

+* "X_train.csv" (The input parameters for the training dataset)
+* "y_train.csv" (The depression classifications for the training dataset)
+* "X_test.csv" (The input parameters for the testing dataset)
+* "y_test.csv" (The depression classifications for the testing dataset)

+You must also install the following additional package:

+* seaborn

 Visual Outputs: Confusion matrix, ROC curve, feature importance, and correlation matrix graphs.
-Setup Instructions
-Install Dependencies
-Ensure the following libraries are installed on your system:

-bash
-Copy code
-pip install pandas scikit-learn matplotlib seaborn
-Run the Script
-Place all the required files (X_train.csv, y_train.csv, X_test.csv, y_test.csv) in the same directory as final_project.py.
-Run the script:

-bash
-Copy code
-python final_project.py
-Output
-The script will output the following:
+Running the script will output the following:

-Top 15 important features using Mutual Information.
+* Top 15 important features using Mutual Information.
-A correlation matrix heatmap for the top features.
+* A correlation matrix heatmap for the top features.
-Model performance metrics (Accuracy, Precision, Recall, F1-Score).
+* Model performance metrics (Accuracy, Precision, Recall, F1-Score).
-A Confusion Matrix to show correct and incorrect predictions.
+* A Confusion Matrix to show correct and incorrect predictions.
-An ROC Curve with the AUC score to measure overall performance.
+* An ROC Curve with the AUC score to measure overall performance.
-A Learning Curve to observe model behavior with different amounts of data.
+* A Learning Curve to observe model behavior with different amounts of data.
-Steps in the Project
-Feature Selection

-Why it’s done: To reduce unnecessary features and improve model accuracy.
-How: Mutual Information was used to identify the 15 most important features.
-Feature Correlation Analysis

-A heatmap was created to check correlations between features.
-This step confirms that features are not strongly correlated, which is good for Naive Bayes (assumes feature independence).
-Model Training

-Gaussian Naive Bayes was used, which assumes data follows a normal (Gaussian) distribution.
-Model Evaluation

-Confusion Matrix: Shows True Positives, True Negatives, False Positives, and False Negatives.
-ROC Curve and AUC: Measures how well the model separates classes.
-Learning Curve: Helps us understand how the model performs as we increase the training data size.
-Model Results
-Confusion Matrix:

-Shows that the model correctly predicts most "No Depression" cases but struggles with False Positives (predicting depression when it’s not).
-Precision and Recall:

-Precision for No Depression: 99%
-Recall for Depression Detected: 96%
-Observation: The model is better at identifying “No Depression” cases due to class imbalance.
-ROC Curve and AUC:

-AUC Score = 0.90, which means the model performs well in separating the two classes.
-Learning Curve:

-Shows how the model improves with more data.
-It highlights that increasing training data helps stabilize the accuracy.
-Observations
-Age and Profession (Student/Working) were the most significant features for predicting depression.
-The model performs well overall but struggles with False Positives, likely due to fewer examples of depression in the dataset.
-The AUC score of 0.90 confirms that the model can effectively separate “Depression” and “No Depression” classes.
-Future Improvements
-Handle class imbalance by oversampling techniques like SMOTE.
-Use additional models (e.g., Logistic Regression, Random Forest) for comparison.
-Perform hyperparameter tuning to optimize the Naive Bayes model.
-Conclusion
-This project demonstrates how a Naive Bayes Classifier can predict depression based on key features.
-The process included feature selection, visualization, model training, and evaluation.
-By focusing on the most important features and analyzing results through graphs and metrics, we identified the strengths and limitations of the model.

 ## KNN Model